Gradient Descent Algorithm in Machine Learning

 Incorrect and correct implementation of GD

-In simpler terms, the correct implementation involves calculating all changes to the parameters first and then updating all of them at once, rather than updating one parameter and using its updated value to update the next parameter.
+In simpler terms, the correct implementation involves calculating all changes to the parameters first and then updating all of them at once rather than updating one parameter and using its updated value to update the next parameter.
 This ensures that the optimization process is performed correctly and efficiently.

 What is the need for learning parameter α?

-Sign of the derivative determines whether we need to increase or decrease the value of θ0 or θ1.
+The sign of the derivative determines whether we need to increase or decrease the value of θ0 or θ1.
 However, there is a challenge.
 Even if we choose to increase or decrease, the update may take an infinite amount of time to reach the optimal value, as we have no control over the magnitude of the update.

-Tradeoff between large and small values of learning parameter α
+The tradeoff between large and small values of learning parameter α

-• Condition 2: If we select a very large value for α, then gradient descent algorithm will overshoot the minimum values or might not reach the minima.
+• Condition 2: If we select a very large value for α, then the gradient descent algorithm will overshoot the minimum values or might not reach the minima.

 Effect of small and large learning parameter